tg12/VERY-Basic-Bitcoin-Coinbase-Bot/README.md

 I am not responsible for any damage done!
 Use your brain and all will be fine!

-You need to change the Data Paths for the logging files and your API Key Obviously.
+You will need to change the Data Paths for the logging files ......and your API Key Obviously.
 You will also need to Cronjob this to run however quickly you want.
-20mins - a few hours is recommended
+20mins - a few hours is recommended You will also need to enable parts of the code yourself, Hey, I'm not doing everything for you! ;-)

 Discussion should take place here....